 This means that you are not waiting on anyone else's decision, be it a literary agent or another publishing house, for the manuscript you submit to us.

 For us to consider it, your manuscript should be submitted exclusively.
-This is a new rule we have implemented to streamline our acquisition process (and to acknowledge the time and effort we put into reading requested manuscripts), and it may be temporary.
+There is some leeway, as explained on our Submissions page.
+This is a new rule we have implemented to streamline our acquisition process (and to acknowledge the time and effort we put into reading requested manuscripts).
 Thank you for understanding.

 —Our priority is to uplift Muslims who have been purposely gate-kept from the literary world for practicing and holding onto their faith.